W. John Kress: Awards and distinctions

-Kress is currently a fellow of the American Association for the Advancement of Science, a non-profit with the goal of promotion of science and defending scientific freedom.
+Kress is currently a fellow of the American Association for the Advancement of Science, a non-profit with the goal of promoting science and defending scientific freedom.
 Members play an active role in advocacy for a future with science.
 Additionally, since 1997 he has held the seat as Executive Director of the Association for Tropical Biology and Conservation.
-He has been appointed as an Adjunct Professor of Biology at George Mason University in Virginia, at George Washington University in Washington, DC, and at Xishuangbanna Tropical Botanical Garden, Chinese Academy of Sciences, in Yunnan.
+He has been appointed as an Adjunct Professor of Biology at George Mason University in Virginia, at George Washington University in Washington, D.C., and at Xishuangbanna Tropical Botanical Garden, Chinese Academy of Sciences, in Yunnan.